 Once the picture gets back to original dimensions, check on ‘Lock Aspect Ratio’.

 Now, when you scale the height or width, the picture enlarges proportionately:

 Related: How to Create Stick On Picture Effect

 Many presenters enlarge the image by dragging the handles on the right or bottom of the images.
 To ensure that the picture ratio is maintained, it is always better drag the image from the corners.

 To enlarge an image, you can also hold down the Ctrl key and drag on the handle in the corner.

 The 2 methods are shown below:

 Example Image from Wiki

-Thus, by using one of these 2 tools, you can be sure that your pictures look the way they were meant to be.
+Thus, by using one of these 3 options, you can be sure that your pictures look the way they were meant to be.